 Ranking in Textual Search: If the user searches a term in the system, after clicking on an image, its ranking will be increased slightly.
-In this way, the image will possibly be displayed at a higher position the next time.
+In this way, the image will be possibly displayed at a higher position the next time.

 Ranking in Content-Based Search: If the user searches for the content of an image, in addition to the previous ranking system, the number of keypoints and visual similarity attributes have a high ranking influence.
 This means, the results will first be sorted by keypoints with higher priority and then the images with exact or near exact rank will be sorted by previous method.
 This is due to the fact that when searching for images, the user is more likely looking for similar images than finding images that where popular among other users.